biopragmatics/oquat/docs/invalids/source/dermo.md

 # dermo

 This document details the invalid local unique identifiers used in CURIEs for node, synonym, and definition cross-references in `dermo`.
+See the [GitHub repository](https://github.com/dermatology-ontology/dermatology).

 ## `MP`: Mammalian Phenotype Ontology